erendevelop/erendevelop/README.md

     📌 To work at a company named Ethica Software.<br>
     📌 To start earning money from app developement in this summer.
     </ul>
-- 👀 Random info about me: I am sleepy almost all the time.
+- 👀 Random info about me: shy little frog

 ## Skills & Tools